 On this day in 1863, Union cavalry attack Confederate cavalry at Kelly’s Ford, Virginia.
 Although the Yankees were pushed back and failed to take any ground, the engagement proved that the Federal troopers could hold their own against their Rebel counterparts.

 In the war’s first two years, Union cavalry fared poorly in combat.
 This was especially true in the Eastern theater, where Confederate General J.E.B.
 Stuart boasted an outstanding force comprised of excellent horsemen.
 On several occasions, Stuart embarrassed the Union cavalry with his daring exploits.
 During the Peninsular Campaign of 1862, Stuart rode around the entire 100,000-man Union army in four days.
 Later that year, he made a daring raid to Chambersburg, Pennsylvania, and returned unmolested to Virginia after inflicting significant damage and capturing tons of supplies.
-In February 1863, a raid by General Fitzhugh Lee (son of Confederate commander Robert E. Lee) left the Federals running in circles in search of the enemy force.
+In February 1863, a raid by General Fitzhugh Lee (nephew of Confederate commander Robert E. Lee) left the Federals running in circles in search of the enemy force.

 Now, General Joseph Hooker assumed command of the Federal Army of the Potomac.
 He sought to bring an end to the Confederate raids by stopping Stuart’s cavalry.
 Hooker assigned General William Averell to attack the Rebel cavalry near Culpeper Court House, Virginia.
 Averall assembled 3,000 men for the mission, but left 900 behind to protect against a rumored Confederate presence near Catlett’s Station.
 Averell led the rest of his men towards Kelly’s Ford, a crossing of the Rappahannock River east of Culpeper Court House.
 Fitzhugh Lee learned of the advance and positioned his cavalry brigade, which was part of Stuart’s corps, to block the ford and dig rifle pits above the river.